 Just because you’re done with menopause doesn’t mean your heart troubles are over, though.
 A woman’s risk for heart disease rises significantly after menopause.

 Doctors believe this is because high estrogen levels before menopause protect the blood vessels from damage.
 Once estrogen production stops, this protection is lost, and your risk for a heart attack and stroke goes up.
 A healthy diet, exercise, and quitting smoking all help reduce this risk.

 In some women, palpitations might be an early warning of heart problems.
-One study found that palpitations were related to hardening of the arteries, called atherosclerosis.
-This condition can lead to heart attack and stroke.

 To prevent palpitations, avoid things that make your heart race, such as: